LuxMiranda/luxmiranda.github.io/c_recipes.md

 4. Shake cinnamon into the fire, producing a great flame.
 5. Extinguish the flame by pouring the mixture into the serving glass.

-Adapted from Greg Titian's recipe, which was too bougey and too boozey.
+Adapted from Greg Titian's recipe, which was too bougie and too boozey.